KwanLab/Autometa/docs/source/step-by-step-tutorial.rst

 Since these are the final binning results we store them in the ``processed`` directory.

-Let us disect the above command:
+Let us dissect the above command:

 +---------------------+-----------------------------------------------------------------------------------------+
 | Flag                | Function                                                                                |